All about batteries

 Although the Italian physicist Count Alessandro Volta (1745 - 1827) invented the battery ("voltaic pile") already back in 1800, many scientists are racking their brains over an efficient way to store large amounts of electricity.
 A satisfying solution still has to be found.
 In the early days of photography all cameras were mechanical devices.
 With the introduction of electronic shutters and flashlights the photographer had to turn to the battery.

-This mercuric oxide coin type cell had to be used in most exposure meters (aka Photomic) and cameras with a built-in exposure meter (Nikkormats, etc.).
+This PX625 mercuric oxide coin type cell had to be used (for centuries) in most exposure meters (aka Photomic) and cameras with a built-in exposure meter (Nikkormats, etc.).
 This 1.35 Volt battery was - however - banned since September 1992 because of its toxic mercury (aka quicksilver) content.
 'Clean' replacement batteries are offered but with a different voltage.

 The most common (and cheapest) replacement is the A625PX alkaline button cell (aka V625U - IEC code: LR9).
-BUT: as all alkaline cells its voltage is not stable.
+BUT: like all alkaline cells its voltage is not stable.
 It drifts down from 1.5 Volt towards 1.35 Volt.
 Which means that you have to adjust your exposure meter by as much as 2 f-stops.
 The S625PX silver oxide button cell produces a constant 1.55 Volt, which is too much, so you have to adjust your exposure meter, too!